networknt/light-doc/content/en/concern/path-prefix-service.md

 ```

 This handler must be placed before the router handler as it will put the service_id in the request header for the router to find the downstream API host.

+In light-gateway without OpenAPI specification deployed, you have to put the prefix right after the metrics handler so that the auditInfo can be populated for metrics even if security verification is failed.

 For a real example of using this handle in the light gateway, please visit [path-prefix][] in the gateway document.